ycsek/BCS009/README.md

 # BCS009
-BCS009 is a course in Data Structures and Algorithms offered by the School of Data Science of the City University of Macau
+BCS009 is a course in Data Structures and Algorithms offered by the Faculty of Data Science of the City University of Macau